 The availability cost resulting from backing-off generation to provide SR will depend on both the marginal costs of the generators providing the reserve, and the market clearing price set by the marginal generator.
 From previous modelling experience, we have found that this availability cost can be sensitive to assumptions such as fuel costs (for new and existing plant), unit commitment (based on start-up cost assumptions) and the ability of various units to provide Load Following Ancillary Service (LFAS).
-In recognition of the importance of these assumptions, we prepared an Assumptions Report for review by key stakeholders prior to undertaking any analysis.
+In recognition of the importance of these assumptions, we are preparing this Assumptions Report for review by key stakeholders prior to undertaking any analysis.

-All prices and costs in this report are given in June 2015 dollars, unless otherwise specified.
-Where the same cost assumptions have been adopted as previously used in the calculation of the 2015/16 financial year margin values that were determined by the ERA on 31 March 2015, the costs have been adjusted from June 2014 to June 2015 dollars using the Perth Consumer Price Index (All Groups) published by the Australian Bureau of Statistics.
+All prices and costs in this report are given in June 2016 dollars, unless otherwise specified.
+Where the same cost assumptions have been adopted as previously used in the calculation of the 2016/17 financial year margin values that were determined by the ERA on 31 March 2016, the costs have been adjusted from June 2015 to June 2016 dollars using the Perth Consumer Price Index (All Groups) published by the Australian Bureau of Statistics.